1

 Physical Demands The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-While performing the duties of this job, the employee is regularly required to sit; use hands to finger, handle, or feel; and talk or hear.
-Ability to hear and comprehend radio and telephone communications.
-The employee is frequently required to reach with hands and arms.
-The employee is occasionally required to stand.
-The employee must frequently lift and/or move up to 10 pounds and occasionally lift and/or move up to 50 pounds.
-Specific vision abilities required by this job include close vision, color vision, peripheral vision perception, and ability to adjust focus.
+While performing the duties of this Job, the employee is occasionally required to stand and walk.
+The employee must occasionally lift and/or move up to 10 pounds.
+Specific vision abilities required by this job include close vision, distance vision, peripheral vision and depth perception.